 WHAT IS YOSHINKAN?

-Aikido Yoshinkan has its roots in traditional Japanese martial arts dating back over 800 years.
+Yoshinkan has its roots in traditional Japanese Jiu Jutsu, a battle martial art dating back over 800 years.
 It is the official style practiced by the Tokyo Metropolitan and Riot Police in Japan.
-This style of Aikido is dynamic and a very effective system of self-defense. it is a non-competitive system focused around joint locks/body control, strikes and throwing and pinning techniques.
+This style of martial art is dynamic and a very effective system of self defence.
+It is a non-competitive system focused around evasion, joint locks, body control, strikes, throwing and pinning techniques.
 It also includes training with and against weapons.

 Training at the Yoshinkan Sunshine Coast dojo…